Modern History Playlist

 Fun Facts

-British became more cautious about interfering in religious and social customs after 1857.
+The British became much more cautious about interfering in religious and social customs after 1857, learning a bitter lesson from the greased cartridges incident.

 Mains Key Points